vujadetech/C-Potpourri-CeeSeaLang/the-C-companion-Holub/C-companion-notes.md

 ### Notes, Holub's "The C companion"

-* Alignment: Chapter 3 has an ingenious analogy of word alignment to explain why even boundaries are needed by comparing it to storing a number on facing pages of a[^1]: stuff book.
+* Alignment: Chapter 3 has an ingenious analogy of word alignment to explain why even boundaries are needed by comparing it to storing a number on facing pages[1] of a book.
-[^1]: here's the note.
+[1]: footnote

 * The passes of a Compiler (Fig 1-1, p2).
     * *Program,		Function*